 There seems to be a lot of interest about where canines fit into the lives of the rich.
-In fact, if you google the words "rich people's dogs" you'll see literally tens of millions of articles!
+In fact, if you google the words rich people's dogs you'll see literally tens of millions of articles.

 If you've been reading for a while, you know we have two Great Danes here on the estate, and my rich employers seem to genuinely adore them.
+But their input into the dogs' care is minimal (make that non-existent) and their welfare is dumped entirely into the hands of house staff.

-There was an article in Forbes Magazine a while back by Liz Moyer, wherein she quotes Russ Alan Prince (President of Prince and Associates) who's organization authoritatively tracks the habits of the rich.
+There was an article in Forbes Magazine a while back by Liz Moyer wherein she quotes Russ Alan Prince (President of Prince and Associates) who's organization authoritatively tracks the habits of the rich.

 Says Prince: "For some wealthy people, the only true love they get is from their pets.
 They're estranged from their children, they are at war with their business partners, but their pets are always there for them."

-At least their pets are not asking them for business advice, or loans, or throwing investment opportunities in front of every step they take.
-And I know for a fact neither of the Danes are begging them for charity contributions.
+Sounds kind of sad and pathetic, right?
+But I guess there's some truth to it.
+At least their pets are not asking them for business advice or loans, or throwing investment opportunities in front of every step they take.
+And I know for a fact our Danes are not begging him for charity contributions - just treats now and then.

-- Admire them, and frequently pet and hug them.
+- Pet and hug them.

 - Sometimes they'll pick up a ball and throw it.